jschnab/linux-sysadmin/essential_commands.md

 Like other compression tools, `xz` accepts numbered flags (such as `-0` up to `-9`) to indicate compression ratio.
-There is also an *extreme* compression ratio which can be obtained with the `-e` flags, eventually in combination with numbered flags:
+There is also an *extreme* compression ratio that can be obtained with the `-e` flags, eventually in combination with numbered flags:

 ```